 world_the_end

-Uploading a World
+Uploading a World to your server

-1. Delete the Existing World Folder
+1. Delete the existing World Folder

-2. Locate and Prepare Your Custom World
+2. Find and Prepare Your Custom World

 Find your custom world folder on your computer.
 Once found, compress it into a .zip